FBI Asks for Deer Camera Video to Aid in Search for Kidnapped NC Teen Hania Aguilar

-LUMBERTON, N.C. — LUMBERTON, NC - The Lumberton Police Department and the FBI are asking that the public be on the lookout for a pair of shoes that belong to 13-year-old Hania Noelia Aguilar.
+LUMBERTON, N.C. — LUMBERTON, NC -- Update: FBI urging that the public be on the lookout for a pair of Adidas shoes that belong to 13-year-old Hania Noelia Aguilar.

-Hania’s family recently bought a new very distinctive pair of Adidas sneakers for her.

-The sneakers are white with black stripes and contain colorful stitching on the back heel of the shoe.
+Related: Search For Hania: FBI Asking Public To Be On Lookout For Missing NC Teen's Adidas Sneakers

 The FBI has obtained surveillance video in the search for 13-year-old Hania Aguilar and is asking for more.